Master of Science in Nursing (MSN)

 - Private practice settings

-Upon completion of your degree, you are eligible requirements for American Association of Critical-Care Nurses certification as a Pediatric Clinical Nurse Specialist.
+Upon completion of your degree, you are eligible for national certification through the American Association of Critical-Care Nurses as a Pediatric Clinical Nurse Specialist.
 Additionally, as an advanced practice nurse, you qualify to apply for prescriptive authority from the Indiana Licensing Board.

 42 credit hours